 I am Certified in Brainspotting and Imago Relationship Therapy, trained in TBRI (Trust-Based Relational Interventions) and Critical Incident Stress Management (CISM), experienced with Internal Family Systems Therapy (IFS), a facilitator for Prepare/Enrich and Safe & Sound Protocol (SSP).
 I also consider myself trauma-based, IFS-informed, Polyvagal-informed, Daring Way informed, and influenced by existentialism and psychodynamic theories.

 I often work with intercultural and interracial couples seeking a more conscious, connected relationship.
 I always enjoy working with readers, thinkers, questioners, and list-makers – whose who are intentional about their therapeutic journey.
 I currently see clients via telehealth video conferencing only.
-I am able to work with clients in the states of Indiana and Massachusetts.
+I am able to work with clients in the states of Indiana, Kentucky, and Massachusetts.

 In addition to therapeutic work, I have discovered a passion in providing consultation and training for other therapists in my areas of specialization.
 I am the Founder & Director of a group practice based in Indianapolis, Counseling at The Green House, where all of the therapists who work with me are Brainspotting trained, adoption-informed, committed to ongoing growth and learning, and meet with me regularly for consultation and/or supervision.